itsbenter/PortraitFrameVariations/README.md

 ## Compatibility
 - [Farmer Portraits](https://www.nexusmods.com/stardewvalley/mods/11398).
 To use same dialogue's portrait frame for farmer and character, set 'Use Custom Background' to false in that mod.
 - [Stardew Valley Expanded](https://www.nexusmods.com/stardewvalley/mods/3753).
-Option to not overlay "Galdoran Theme" is set to true by default.
+Option to not overlay 'Galdoran Theme' is set to true by default.

 ## FAQ